QMTesting/qmtesting.github.io/_posts/2026-05-18-qa-in-devops-a-simple-guide-for-new-testers.md

 In traditional software development, QA acted as a **final checkpoint** before release.
 But DevOps changes that.
 Today, QA is a **continuous partner** in the pipeline — ensuring quality from the moment code is written until it’s deployed to production.

-According to recent DevOps training resources, DevOps is a **cultural shift** where development, QA, and operations collaborate continuously to deliver software faster and more reliably   [Medium](https://medium.com/@sanjanakoirala.official/devops-for-qa-beginners-a-hands-on-guide-to-integrating-qa-into-ci-cd-with-azure-devops-dd50645f5351).
+According to recent DevOps training resources, DevOps is a **cultural shift** where development, QA, and operations collaborate continuously to deliver software faster and more reliably.

 This means: